AlphaHydrae/scide/README.md

 ## Exit codes

-Scide will exist with the following exit codes when known errors occur:
+Scide will exit with the following codes when known errors occur:

 | Code  | Description                                                                      |
 | :---- | :------------------------------------------------------------------------------- |